Mexican Meander - Vibrant Culture & Textiles

 Join us for the Mexico Meander Textile and Culture Tour and immerse yourself in the vibrant culture, rich history, and timeless craft traditions of this extraordinary region.

-This is just a glimpse of the unforgettable experiences that await you on our incredible journey through Mexico's vibrant south and the Yucatan Peninsular.
+This is just a glimpse of the unforgettable experiences that await you on our incredible journey through Mexico's vibrant south and the Yucatan Peninsula.

 Arrival Oaxaca International Airport or officially Aeropuerto Internacional Xoxocotlán